CyberWarrior5466/nea/report/report.md

 ## Research

 I have chosen to involve as student named Reece in year 10, who is interested in testing my project.
 He is currently studying GCSE computer science and intents to take the A level.
 A so, he will be my primary end user.
 To research this problem I have chosen to produce a Questionnaire to gauge his needs.
-The responses were collected in person and have been summarised.
+The responses were collected in person and have been summarized.

 1. **What is your opinion on AQA 'pseudo-code'?**